W Hamond - The Original Whitby Jet Store

 Whitby arcades.

 Fun City and Funland Amusements along the harbour are great options if you’re looking for a fun way to entertain your children.
-You can let your kids enjoy the rides and play some games after a day of walking around.
+After a day of walking around, you can let your kids enjoy the rides and play some games.

 10. Visit Whitby Museum